Child Protection Hotline

 • Per ACL 03-61, duplicate allegations are defined as an allegation involving the same child, same allegation and same incident.

-Please refer to procedures for procedures for Evaluating Out a Referral for a list of specific examples of referrals that may be evaluated out by CPH.
+Please refer to procedures for Evaluating Out a Referral for a list of specific examples of referrals that may be evaluated out by CPH.

 For information on evaluating out referrals by regional staff, please refer to Changing Response Times, Evaluating Out, and Re-Mapping Emergency Response Referrals by Regional Staff.